0x4n3/CoDAT/README.md

 Paul has previously held faculty positions at Florida International University, Northeastern University, and the American University of Beirut.
 He was also a Visiting Scientist and Research Affiliate at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).

+## Mr. Nathaniel Oh

+Mr. Oh has over 10 of experience working in cybersecurity in both industry and academia settings.
+Mr. Oh currently is pursuing his PhD in Computer and Cyber Sciences at Augusta University while working as a Vulnerability Research SETA for ARPA-H. Prior to pursuing his doctorate, Mr. Oh worked as a Senior Cybersecurity Professional at Tyler Technologies where he assisted clients in securing their network and assessed their production binaries and environments.
+Mr. Oh has given technical talks and has taught advanced computer science and cyber security concepts to both industry professionals and academic peers.

+Mr. Oh has earned over 115 certifications in fields ranging from computer science, cybersecurity, and machine learning.
+He holds certifications from several industry leaders such as Microsoft, Cisco, IBM, CompTIA and OffSec.
+His certifications include the OSCE3, CASP+, CCNA, and many more.

+Mr. Oh holds a Bachelor of Science degree in Applied Mathematics from American Military University and an Associate of Science degree in Mathematics from Anne Arundel Community College.

 ## Mr. Anas Obeidat

 Anas Obeidat is a seasoned software engineer with over 13 years of experience specializing in Java tools and technologies.
 He currently serves as a Senior Developer at Avanos Medical, focusing on the EtQ Reliance framework since March 2020.
 Anas has a strong background in both front and backend development, expertly handling Java, Python, JavaScript, HTML, CSS, and various databases such as Oracle, DB2, SQL Server, and MySQL.